 MDX technology enhances traditional X-Ray inspection, providing food processors with unprecedented contaminant detection capabilities.

-For more information on how Eagle PI’s MDX technology can help avoid product recalls, protect your brand and the welfare of your customers, please see our MDX Technology product page or contact us for a quote today.
+For more information on how Eagle PI’s MDX technology can help avoid product recalls, protect your brand and the welfare of your customers, please see our Eagle X-Ray dual energy (MDX) technology product page or contact us for a quote today.